BergQuester/v8tr.github.io/_posts/2018-09-01-xcode-source-editor-extension-tutorial.md

 ### Implementing the Sorting Command

 As you might have already guessed, our extension will sort selected lines of code.
 Sounds like an easy task?
-It sure is after you learned how *XcodeKit* works and did lots of preparation work.
+It sure is after you learning the basics of *XcodeKit* and the structure of source editor extension target.

 {: .box-note}
 *I got so much carried away by writing this article that I ended up with [LinesSorter][lines-sorter-repo] extension and open sourced it recently.
 Make sure to check it out after reading this article.*